PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 ## Stub resolver changes

-This specification defines no changes to query processing in resolvers.
+This specification defines no changes to query processing in stub resolvers.

 FIXME